Incompetent Cervix and Pre-Term Deliveries

 - D & C procedures.

-- Congenital conditions.
-Uterine abnormalities and genetic disorders affecting a fibrous type of protein that makes up the body’s connective tissues (collagen) might cause an incompetent cervix.
+- Congenital conditions: Some uterine abnormalities and genetic disorders can affect collagen (a fibrous protein that makes up the body’s connective tissues), which may cause cervical insufficiency.

 - Exposure to diethylstilbestrol (DES), a synthetic form of the hormone estrogen, before birth also has been linked to cervical insufficiency.